vivianlink/PLAMS/doc/source/intro.rst

 .. note::

-    Usually used to stress especially important piece of information that user needs to keep in mind while using a particular object or mechanism.
+    Usually used to stress some important piece of information that user needs to keep in mind while using a particular object or mechanism.

 .. warning::